EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

 enabled us to meet certain key requirements for the MUSICA software infrastructure.

-Specifically, we leveraged CVMFS to distribute the software stack across the three sites - Vienna, Linz, and Innsbruck.
+Specifically, we leveraged CernVM-FS to distribute the software stack across the three sites - Vienna, Linz, and Innsbruck.
 EESSI offers access to approximately 1960 modules that are ready to load on the target architecture.
-Setting up EESSI was quite straight forward, and despite team members finding the many options of installing with EESSI-extend module too complex, adopting this method aligned with modern practices for managing HPC software.
+Setting up EESSI was quite straight forward, and despite team members finding the many options of installing with `EESSI-extend` module too complex, adopting this method aligned with modern practices for managing HPC software.
 EESSI is open source, well documented, and maintained by colleagues within Europe's HPC ecosystem.